dsfhdshdjtsb/enchantments/README.md

 \* - incomplete
 ### Sword
 Dueling(I) - knockaway enemies in a circle around the target enemy
-  - Knocks back enemies within 6 blocks of the target to outside 6 blocks
+  - Knock away enemies within 4 blocks of the target
-  - Rare
+  - Very rare
-  - Mutually Exclusive with Sweeping Edge
+  - Mutually Exclusive with Sweeping Edge, Inferno

 Lethality(I, II, III) - Deal bonus damage to enemies with more armor than you